Come Back! Teaching Your Dog to Come When Called

 Work together co-operatively to hunt, play and find safety.

-Give up something, stop doing that activity
+Give up something, or stop doing that activity

 Re-connect, run to me and stop in front